 Data security is important, but one main facet of data security is accessibility.
 Safe data is of no use to anyone if it becomes inaccessible.
-So as you make plans to defend against events which could threaten data security; plan to defend against events which would limit the use of that data to conduct your daily business operations.
+So as you make plans to defend against events that could threaten data security; plan to defend against events that would limit the use of that data to conduct your daily business operations.
 Take a holistic approach to data from the perspective of the customer.
-Remember, anything which affects data usage to meet your customer’s needs will affect your brand, reputation and your bottom line.
+Remember, anything which affects data usage to meet your customer’s needs will affect your brand, reputation, and bottom line.

 Seeing a list of all these threats to your data can be pretty discouraging.
-That said, there are a range of solutions, some of which can be money-saving, that can help mitigate risk.
+That said, there is a range of solutions, some of which can be money-saving, that can help mitigate risk.

 1. Employee Training

 Your employees remain the first line of defense against cybercriminals.
 Teaching them proper data hygiene is important.
 Every firm should have ongoing training that identifies possible risks that employees face.
 Discuss how to identify phishing scams and, if they have suspicions, never open a link they receive in an email.
 Looking at the URL of any site they visit via a link can be a real tip-off to a “spoofed” site.
 Some larger firms have even gone so far as to send out “faked” phishing emails to all of their employees as a teaching tool.
 They identify who opened them and send along with additional tips to ID scams.
 Also, password policies should be put into place as well as rules forbidding the sharing of

 Call (201) 493-1414 to ask about our Employee Cybersecurity Training Program